14/20 as a Percent: A full breakdown to Fraction-to-Percentage Conversion

 Further Exploration: Percentages Greater Than 100%

-While 14/20 represents a percentage less than 100%, it's important to note that percentages can also exceed 100%.
+While 14/20 represents a percentage less than 100%, make sure to note that percentages can also exceed 100%.
 This occurs when the numerator of the fraction is larger than the denominator.
-For example, if you have 25 out of 20 parts, the fraction is 25/20.
-Converting this to a decimal gives 1.25, which is equivalent to 125%.
+Here's one way to look at it: if you have 25 out of 20 parts, the fraction is 25/20.
+Worth adding: converting this to a decimal gives 1.
+Consider this: 25, which is equivalent to 125%.
 This indicates that you have more than the total amount considered as 100%.

 Troubleshooting and Common Mistakes